nyic/nyic.shop/content/wood-shop-area/_index.md

 ### Computer Setup

-1. Go to <http://cnc.local.> This should load the cncjs interface.
+1. Go to <http://cnc.local> This should load the cncjs interface.
-2. Connect to the router via the UI on the left side of the screen.
+2. Connect to the router via the 'Connection' widget on the left side of the screen.
+   - the controller is a Grbl type.
+If it's not showing up, try refreshing the ports.
+It should connect automatically.
+3. Check that CNCjs has control of the machine - jog the axes, turn the spindle on and off, etc. Check that the coordinates update when the head is moved.

 ### Pre-Cut Steps

 Follow these steps before starting a cut:

 1. Clean the machine bed.
-2. Setup the dust collector:
+2. Secure your work to the table.
-   1. Connect the hose to the router dust collector.
+3. Close the door, turn on the machine, and home it (it will move to the front left)
-   2. Open the gate to the dust collector.
+4. Hit the E-Stop to prevent accidental movement, then open the door.
-   3. Close all other gates for optimum dust extraction.
-3. Insert an appropriate cutter into the router and tighten the collet.
+5. Insert an appropriate cutter into the router and tighten the collet.
-4. Close the router's cage.
-5. Turn on the machine and home it.
-Note that 0,0 is to the back right when looking at the front of the machine, and the machine homes to the front left (into the negative direction) and then travels to 0,0.
-6. Secure your part and check the collet tightness.
+6. Close the door and release the E-Stop
-7. Load your CAM code onto the machine, take a pathing pass, and then take the cut pass.
-Remember, do not leave the machine attended while cutting.
+7. Move the head over the work, and zero the work X and Y
+8. Place the touch plate probe on the work directly under the spindle.
+Plug the probe into the probe cable, and connect the ground clamp to the spindle collet.
+9. Zero the work Z axis height, using 'Probe' widget.
+10. Home the machine.
+11. Hit the E-Stop and open the door.
+12. Setup the dust collector:
+    - Open the blast gate and ensure all other gates are closed.
+    - Attach the dust shroud and hose to the machine head, and make sure the shroud will clear the work and any clamps.
+It does not move up and down with the spindle, but can be adjusted by hand.
+    - Turn on the dust collector.
+13. Check that all workholding and toolholding is secure.
+14. Close the door and release the E-Stop
+15. Home the machine.
+16. Load your G-code onto the machine.
+Make sure the work zeros set earlier correspond correctly to the work.
+17. Take a bounding pass to check for possible collisions.
+Use the macro (TBD) in the 'Macros' widget.
+Keep your hand on the E-Stop while you do this!
+18. Start your G-code!
+19. Stand and watch your job run, ready to slam the E-Stop, extinguish fires, or slaughter zombies as required.
+If any of the following occur, jam that stop button:
+    - Spindle approaches the work but does not start spinning - G-code might be wrong, or the router doesn't have power.
+    - Spindle leaves the work boundary unexpectedly, especially if it's heading for a clamp
+    - Tool breaks
+    - Workpiece moves or workholding clamps loosen

+### Putting Away the Machine

+1. Home the machine and remove the tool.
+2. Remove all work from the bed.
+3. Shut down the controller:
+   - ssh into the pi from a bash terminal: `ssh cnc@cnc.local`
+   - Shut down: `sudo shutdown`
+   - Wait for the pi to shut down
+4. Shut off the controller (toggle switch above E-Stop)
+5. unplug power to the machine.

 ### CAM Information

+- The CNC is metric
 - The maximum cutting rate of the machine is 2500mm/min.
-- Always remember, we operate in metric measurements.

 ### Fixturing Tips